 My name is Kyle Albernaz.
-I went to high school in a small Texas town where I grew up with my brothers and my mom, with a lot of the rest of my family living in Brazil.
-I went to the University of Texas at Austin where I received my Bachelor's Degree of Science in Chemistry in spring of 2017, along with a teaching certification for high school science completed in the fall of 2017 from the UTeach program at UT.
-I've always enjoyed teaching and seeing students understand a concept for the first time, and so naturally I decided that teaching was what I wanted to dedicate my life to.
-Throughout my life and definitely in college, I valued a quality education, and I began to see the gaps that arose in different communities when it came to obtaining that education.
-Because of this, I enjoy teaching in underserved districts and schools where I feel teachers are most needed.
+I went to high school in a small Texas town, growing up in a multicultural home with my mother and brothers.
+I went to the University of Texas at Austin where I received my Bachelor's Degree of Science in Chemistry in Spring of 2017, along with a teaching certification for high school science completed in the Fall of 2017 from the UTeach program at UT.

 After graduating, I accepted a position teaching chemistry at Connally High School, a Title I school in Austin, Texas.
 I worked at Connally for three years, where I sponsored the Science Olympiad club, a competition-based organization for students especially interested in science.
 The club was newly formed during my tenure, and rose to qualify for state-level competitions in its second year.

 After Connally, I accepted a position at the Liberal Arts and Sciences Academy, a public charter school.
 There, I taught anatomy and physiology, medical microbiology, and pathophysiology to magnet academy students during a year of virtual learning.
 The challenges I faced in designing an engaging virtual curriculum for three lab-based classes reminded me of the importance of individualized education that meets students where they are, rather than in reference to traditional standards-based education.